River Forest, Illinois

 River Forest is a suburban village adjacent to Chicago in Cook County, Illinois, United States.
 Per the 2020 census, the population was 11,717.
 Two universities make their home in River Forest, Dominican University and Concordia University Chicago.
 The village is closely tied to the larger neighboring community of Oak Park.
 There are significant architectural designs located in River Forest such as the Winslow House by Frank Lloyd Wright.
-River Forest has a railroad station with service to Chicago on Metra's Union Pacific/West Line.
+River Forest has a railroad station with service to Chicago on Metra's Union Pacific West Line.

 History

 The Native American history of the area is closely tied to the Des Plaines River and includes Menominee and Chippewa settlements near what is now the Desplaines Avenue and Roosevelt Road forest preserves of Cook County.
 The Menominees would eventually be driven out by the Potowatomi Nation in 1810.
+The Potawatomi were in turn pushed west of the Mississippi by the Treaty of Chicago of 1833.

-The establishment of a steam sawmill on the east bank of the Des Plaines River in 1831, and the proximity to Chicago, were some of the reasons that attracted non-indigenous settlers to the area.
-In 1842, the first planked road in River Forest, now Lake Street (Chicago), was created, and would eventually connect to the Lake Street extending into downtown Chicago.
-In 1848 the Galena and Chicago Union Railroad completed construction of tracks westward from Chicago, and train service commenced in January, 1849.
-The G&CU was later absorbed by the Chicago & Northwestern Railway in 1859 and the C&NW was consolidated into the Union Pacific Railroad in 1995.
-This line, now called the Union Pacific/West Line between Chicago and Elburn, Illinois is a busy commuter service, jointly operated by Union Pacific and Metra.
+1831 saw the establishment of a steam sawmill on the east bank of the Des Plaines River.
+In 1842, the first planked road in what is now Lake Street was created.
+The community was known as Noyesville at the time.
+In 1848 the Galena and Chicago Union Railroad completed construction of tracks westward from Chicago, and train service commenced in January 1849.

+In the 1850s two families acquired land and drove development in the area.
+David Thatcher settled in what is now western River Forest and named that part of the community Thatcher.
+Henry Quick arrived from Harlem, New York and named the eastern part of Noyesville as well as Harlem Avenue after his home town.